Observing Fine-Grained Changes in Jupyter Notebooks During Development Time: Discussion

 It is also important to note the sample size in our study.
 Although our data collection led to a considerable number of actions within notebooks, it was based on a relatively small sample size of 20 developers, due to the challenge of recruiting participants for user studies, especially those that strive to be realistic and thus take many hours.
 While we made our best effort to balance the sample in terms of experience, one must be cautious when generalizing our results --- they could be skewed.

 Finally, this project involves several software components: a JavaScript plugin, a Python server, machine learning annotation, and complex data analysis.
-Despite our best efforts to ensure the quality of the code, we cannot guarantee the absence of bugs in any of the underlying software components.
-We have strived to detect all anomalies during analysis and tested our software, but some bugs may have been overlooked, potentially affecting the results.
-We release all of our code, dataset, and materials to the community so that they can be used for future research~\cite{artifacts}.
+Because the solution is composed of multiple components written in different languages, the application may not be stable on newer versions of Jupyter Notebooks.
+We have released all of our code, datasets, and materials to the community so they can be used for future research, and we also provide pre-calculated results and intermediate steps for the supplied notebooks so the results can be reproduced and verified step by step~\cite{artifacts}.

 Despite all these important limitations that grow from the novelty of our work, we believe that they do not invalidate the general high-level observations of our study.